FlorentLM/pytinybvh/README.md

 # For rendering, reorder the original triangles
 reordered_triangles = triangles_np[bvh.prim_indices]

-# 'bvh_nodes' and 'reordered_triangles' can now be uploaded to SSBOs
+# 'bvh.nodes' and 'reordered_triangles' can now be uploaded to SSBOs
 ```

 ### For Point Clouds